Mountain View Automated Guideway Transportation Feasibility Study

 What is automated guideway transportation, or AGT?

 The study began data gathering and development of study assumptions in January 2017.
-The study will be reaching out to the general public throughout the project, with the final study report anticipated to be completed in the fall.
+The study team reached out to the general public throughout the project, with the final study report completed in the spring 2018.

 The first community outreach meeting was held on April 3rd, 2017 followed by a Council Study Session on May 23rd, 2017.
 The second community outreach meeting was held on September 25th, 2017 followed by a second Council Study Session on October 17th, 2017.